San Diego–Tijuana: Cuisine

-Beverage
+Alcohol

 The region is also home to many wineries and craft breweries scattered throughout the region, with San Diego's craft brewery industry, Tijuana's proximity to the wineries in Valle de Guadalupe, and Tecate's Cerveza Tecate owned by Cuauhtémoc Moctezuma Brewery.
 Tijuana and Tecate's growth could be attributed to the influx of American alcohol tourism in the 1920s to evade the US prohibition of alcohol.

 International recognition

 The culture of San Diego–Tijuana is international and cosmopolitan, reflecting the values of each city.
 Tijuana's emerging vibrant culture scene plays and undeniable role in the art enrichment of its neighborhoods.
 The metropolitan regions southern anchor city, Tijuana, was identified by Newsweek International as one of the top eight creative cities in the world.
 It was recognized for its amalgamation of traditional Mexican Norteño music by cities as far away as Tokyo and Berlin.
 Berlin's Haus der Kulturen der Welt attributed Tijuana as the "cradle of Mexican rock... where the music of the future is being born in Mexico."
 According to Britain's Guardian Newspaper, "Tijuana is in the middle of an artistic flowering in which artists are re-examining the city's hybrid binational culture."
 Tijuana has been gaining recognition as a culinary center for the Baja Med fusion cuisine.

 In the five years prior to 2004 Tijuana's visual arts were sought out by European exhibitions, and received notable focus from Germany.
 An international exhibition in Hamburg titled Unlikely Encounters in Urban Space portrayed the developed environment in Eastern Tijuana as well as in New Delhi, Mar de Plata, Milan, Berlin, Munich, and Hamburg.